diracdyson/Personal-Website/README.md

 Welcome!
 This is my Data Science/ Financial Engineering portfolio.
 My GitHub contains a lot of other stuff.

 About me: As a recent graduate from Stony Brook University with a double major in Applied Mathematics and Statistics and Physics I am seeking employment as a Quantitative Researcher/ Risk Analyst or Data Scientist/ Analyst; I have completed various projects in Quantum Computing, Machine Learning and Quantitative Finance either through university, the Institute of Advanced Computational Science at Stony Brook University or independently.
-My strong suit lies in pure data science, which is more or less statistical model development to solve financial business problems, although
-I am also a researcher at heart and love building 'my own' object oriented models
+My strong suit lies in pure data science, which is more or less data analysis and statistical model development(classical stats, advanced ML, time-series) to solve financial business problems, although you can see I am a researcher at heart

 My current 'tech stack' in Python is the following: